 How long does a small press publisher buy the rights for the work?

 It depends.
 My debut poetry collection was only for a 5 year contract.
-Back issues are therefore no longer available from Eyewear Publishing, but can be bought at my own online shop, Meandi Books.
+Back issues are therefore no longer available from Eyewear Publishing, but (updated as of 5 March 2023) I’ve since re-released A Model Archaeologist as a full collection.
 On the other hand, both my second poetry collection and my debut novel encompass lifetime publishing rights, which I believe to be for an author’s lifetime plus 70 years.
 Guess my great-grandkids will reap the royalties from sales of Gods of Avalon Road then!

 What about marketing and promoting my book?